ATELIER MUJI Special Exhibition “From the World’s Lives – Vernacular MUJI Items Asia Edition”

 Venue | MUJI Ginza 6F ATELIER MUJI GINZA Gallery 1 & 2 Free admission

 *Closing times are the same as for the store.
-There may be times when some exhibits are unavailable due to schedule changes such as exhibition dates and times, or due to events, etc.
+Due to changes in the exhibition period and time, or due to events, some exhibits may not be available on certain days or times.

-Organized by: Ryohin Keikaku Co., Ltd. Photography and video by: Obara Shinsui, Chiiki to Eiwa Co., Ltd. Graphic design and illustration by: Masuda Koyo Supported by: Nakamura Hiroshi (CEO of Atelier Anthropologie / Professor at Tama Art University)
+Organized by: Ryohin Keikaku Co., Ltd. Photography and Video: Obara Shinsui, Chiiki to Eiwa Co., Ltd. Graphic Design and Illustration: Masuda Koyo Cooperation: Nakamura Hiroshi (CEO of Atelier Anthropologie / Professor at Tama Art University)

 Construction | Kadokawa Media House Co., Ltd.